Forty-six years

 Jacob

-Boehme were actually indoctrinates of the Sufis.
-This also applies to
+Boehme were actually indoctrinates of

 many scientists